3. Impulsivity / inhibition problems with ADHD

 Review: Dipl.-Psych.
 Waldemar Zdero

-Impulsivity is a complex construct and includes risky behavior in relation to rewards, inappropriate and premature reactions and an impairment of response inhibition.
-Excessive impulsivity is also referred to as a disorder of impulse control (inhibition).
-Impulsivity has advantages in certain life situations where quick focus and quick decisions are required or when gathering resources and appears to be primarily dopaminergic, but also noradrenergic controlled.
+Impulsivity is a complex construct and includes risky behavior in relation to rewards, inappropriate and premature reactions and an impairment of response inhibition.1 Excessive impulsivity is also referred to as a disorder of impulse control (inhibition).
+Impulsivity has advantages in certain life situations where quick focus and quick decisions are required2 or when gathering resources3 and appears to be primarily dopaminergic4, but also noradrenergic1 controlled.

 Impulsivity problems in ADHD affect ADHD-HI and ADHD-C in particular, and ADHD-I to a lesser extent.

-Impulsivity is divided into action impulsivity and decision impulsivity (choice impulsivity).
+Impulsivity is divided into action impulsivity and decision impulsivity (choice impulsivity).5

 Action impulsivity is characterized by spontaneous, immediate action without forethought and a lack of inhibition of reactions.
 Symptoms include excessive talking, blurting out, not being able to wait and interrupting.